What Is a Pillar Page? Example and Ideal Structure

 It’s a combination of both.
 The right keywords are crucial, but so is how they’re used.

 When a search engine provides a user with a page of results in response to a query, the pieces of content that rank highly are those with strong contextual relevance.
 By contextual relevance, we’re referring to Google and other search engines’ algorithms for ranking content within search results.
-While they use complex algorithms to ultimately determine search rankings, there are tried-and-true methods for increasing your chances of page one placement.
+While they use complex algorithms to ultimately determine search rankings, there are tried-and-true methods for increasing your chances of position one placement.

-When a high-quality pillar page is paired with a network of related blogs, the strategy can increase web traffic exponentially.
+When a high-quality Pillar Page is paired with a network of related blogs, the strategy can increase web traffic exponentially.

 What Is a Pillar Page?

 To put it simply, a Pillar Page is a high-level piece of content that explains a single topic (and closely-related sub-topics) or answers a broad question.
 For optimal SEO, a Pillar Page should be linked to other, shorter pieces of content to drive its authority.
 A Pillar Page by itself doesn’t draw in a whole lot of results, but when it’s used as part of a content strategy, it becomes a powerful force in driving traffic to your website.

 A good rule of thumb for a Pillar Page template is typically around 3,000 words.
 Blog posts, by contrast, should be about 750 words.

 Pillar Page vs. landing page: what’s the difference?
 While they may look similar to the untrained eye, the biggest difference between a Pillar Page and a landing page is in each’s purpose: